 - Misting fans.
 You can get an inexpensive oscillating fan that stands outside, hooked up to your garden hose, and sprays a fine mist that cools off the area of a patio.
 (For a larger area, space several fans at intervals.)

-- Or try a $16 misting system with no fan – just six nozzles on a line which you string across the area.
+- Or try an affordable misting system with no fan – just six nozzles on a line which you string across the area.
 They dispense mist to provide evaporative cooling.
 Requires a little more set up and may be less effective than the first option, but could actually be a better set up for dry hot areas, depending on the temps you have to deal with.

 - And would we leave you without a DIY version?
 Air conditioning with a big bucket of ice water, a hose and a fan for your outdoor parties.

 - Remember to plan around rain.
 It’s always a possibility.
 If you’ve got lots of overhangs for them to gather under, you’re fine.
-If not, be prepared to rent a canopy at the last minute or have a room inside the house ready for them to come in.
+If not, be prepared to rent or buy a canopy tent at the last minute or have a room inside the house ready for them to come in.

 Food, decor and guest comfort